alexxnieto/anatomy-of-culinary-success/README.md

 ### Final Model Results and Evaluation

-The **final model** is a **Random Forest Regressor** designed to capture both procedural complexity and nutritional balance through two newly engineered features:
-1. **Interaction Term (`F_Complexity = n_steps × minutes`)** – combines recipe length and step count to represent total cooking effort.
-2. **Ratio Term (`F_NutrientRatio = protein / (carbohydrates + ε)`)** – captures macronutrient balance, distinguishing high-protein meals from carbohydrate-heavy ones.

-These features were motivated by the **data-generating process**: users likely rate recipes based on both *effort* and *perceived healthiness*.
-Recipes that are quick and balanced tend to receive higher satisfaction ratings, while overly complex or nutritionally imbalanced recipes may receive lower ones.
-By encoding these relationships directly, the model can better capture nonlinear dependencies that the linear baseline could not.

----

 #### **Model and Hyperparameter Tuning**
 The Random Forest model was optimized using **5-fold cross-validation** via `GridSearchCV`.
 The following hyperparameters were tuned: